Physical Therapist (PT) Positions Available

 - Examine children through proven tests that measure attention, cognition, nerve integrity, body mechanics, balance, mobility, and other physical limitations.

-- Evaluate the results of your tests to diagnose areas for improvement in each child
+- Evaluate test results to diagnose areas for improvement in each child.